Pila Fifita

 Pila Fifita (born 13 June 1975 in Viliame Fifita) is a rugby union player who has represented Tonga, including one cap during the 2003 Rugby World Cup.
 He also played two seasons for the New Zealand Divisional 15.
 He plays as a winger.
+He is the father of Sosefo Fifita.

 North Otago

 Pila Fifita debuted for North Otago in 2000.
 He along with most of his teammates suffered losses in his first two seasons the worst being in 2001 in the NPC final, but he enjoyed success in 2002 when he was a main part of the NPC 3rd Division winning team.
-2002 was a great year for fifita, scoring a convincing 15 tries for the season including three hat-tricks, the best coming in the final against Horowhenua-Kapita making him the first person out of any of the NPC divisions to score three tries in a NPC final.
+In 2002, he scored 15 tries for the season including three hat-tricks, the best coming in the final against Horowhenua-Kapita making him the first person out of any of the NPC divisions to score three tries in a NPC final.
 He ended up scoring 79 points for the season.
 Fifita played many matches for North Otago the last coming at the end of the 2005 season, he was a stand out player in the union and he was arguerably one of North Otago's greatest and most valuarable players.

 Saracens

 After playing for North Otago Fifita signed a deal with European club Saracens in 2004.
 The Saracens head coach Rod Kafer said "We have been looking to get the correct balance and variety in our back line and we feel Pila will provide that.
 He's a very powerful player who can break the gain line and carry the ball in an uncompromising way.
 We've cast the net far and wide in order to get the balance in our squad."
-So Fifita joined his new side after his last season for North Otago.